SemontiiMandal/SemontiiMandal.github.io/README.txt

+# Hi!
+I'm Sam

-## Hi!
-I’m Sam — Electrical & Computer Engineering student at UofT.
-Welcome to my website! ##
+I'm a Second-Year Electrical & Computer Engineering (ECE) student at the **University of Toronto**.

+Welcome to my website!
+Explore my projects, skills, and work in embedded systems, AI, and hardware-software integration.